 by Zara Jethani

 By Najee Boucher and Jaya Mini Gill

 February 12, 2017, Pacific Palisades, CA: It is still an unfortunate fact that many young people’s lives are affected and cut short by brain cancer.
 And yet time and again, we witness the strength of the human spirit rise up and fight despite of and in the midst of such adversity.

 In September 2014 at only 20 years old, Sean Hunter was diagnosed with inoperable brain cancer.
 Glioblastoma multiforme (GBM) took hold of Sean’s brain and very quickly his health began to deteriorate.
 Like many other parents of children with cancer, Sean’s mother Michele was not prepared to hear that her son’s illness could not be treated.
 Anxiety, fear, and anger finally gave way to a firm resolve to fight the disease with and for Sean.
 “Doctors told my son to go home to hospice.
 I couldn’t accept that for my child, so I found someone who wouldn’t either,” said Michele.

 “Dr. Kesari understands the urgency of improved response to therapy and is working to accelerate the development of novel therapies for brain cancer through drug innovations, genomics and efficient trials,” said Michele.
-With the higher goal of supporting brain cancer research not only for her son but for others as well, Michele organized the Sean Hunter Research in Action walk as a fundraising event for brain cancer research at the John Wayne Cancer Institute under the direction of Dr. Kesari.
+With the higher goal of supporting brain cancer research not only for her son but for others as well, Michele organized the Sean Hunter Research in Action walk as a fundraising event for brain cancer research at the Saint John’s Cancer Institute under the direction of Dr. Kesari.